emmt/OIFITS.jl/README.md

 ## Credits

-The developments of this package has received funding from the European Community's Seventh Framework Programme (FP7/2013-2016) under Grant Agreement 312430 (OPTICON).
+The development of this package has received funding from the European Community's Seventh Framework Programme (FP7/2013-2016) under Grant Agreement 312430 (OPTICON).

 ## References